Shoulder injuries - specialist in Helsinki and Espoo

 A complete tear of the rotator cuff that has resulted from an accident is treated, as a rule, through surgery on those of working age.
 With extensive tears, the arm is left restricted in terms of movement as well as strengthless, and a three-week monitoring period can be considered the limit: if the limb does not independently rise above the level of the shoulder within this period, it should be examined.
 If left untreated, permanent atrophy and disability develops in the musculature of the shoulder.
 The torn edge of the tendon is left in the constricted intermediate space of the shoulder to chafe and snag against the acromion.
 The line of treatment for partial tears of the tendon is affected by many operational and structural factors.
 The situation may often just be monitored while the paths of motion are worked on through physiotherapeutic means.
 These days, surgical treatment of shoulder tendon damage is almost always done arthroscopically through 5 mm-sized holes.
 The procedure requires a great deal of experience and an experienced surgeon to achieve a good end result.
 In conjunction with the corrective work on tendons, the lower part of the acromion can be polished down at the same time, thus making room for the pathway of the tendon.
 Stitches do not have to be removed because the small arthroscopy holes can be closed with dissolvable stitches.

-Although the tendon repair itself is done quickly, time should be set aside for rehabilitation.
-The upper limb is generally kept in a sling for a total of six weeks.
-During this period, the tendon reattaches to its original position with the help of scarring.
-Physiotherapy begins four weeks after surgery, and at that time there is also a check-up visit at the operating doctor’s surgery.
-The sling can be taken off when going for a shower and a few times a day to be able to stretch the elbow joint.
-However, all encumbering motions must still be avoided.
-When six weeks from the operation are up, the sling can be put away and independent (so-called active) motion exercises of the shoulder can be begun step by step under the guidance of the physiotherapist.
-Rehabilitation from corrective tendon surgery often takes a total of 6-12 months.
-The period of work incapacity depends largely on the profession and on which arm the injury is concentrated.
-Some return to office work with a sling two weeks after surgery, but those doing heavy physical work only return around three months after surgery.
+Although the tendon repair itself is quick, time must be set aside for rehabilitation.
+After tendon repair, the upper limb is kept in a sling for a total of 6 weeks.
+During this time, the tendon is fixed to its original position through scarring.
+Physiotherapy begins 4 weeks after surgery, and a check-up visit is also held at the doctor who performed the surgery.
+The sling can be removed when showering and a couple of times a day to allow the elbow joint to be stretched.
+However, all load-bearing movements should still be avoided.
+When 6 weeks have passed since the surgery, the sling can be removed and independent shoulder exercises (so-called active movement exercises) can be gradually started under the guidance of a physiotherapist.
+Rehabilitation from tendon repair often takes 6-12 months in total.
+The period of disability largely depends on the profession and which hand has been damaged.
+Some people return to office work with a sling 2 weeks after surgery, but they do not return to physically demanding jobs until about 3 months after surgery.

 Dislocated shoulder joint (luxation)

-Dislocation of the shoulder joint happens most commonly when falling on an outstretched upper limb.
-The shape of the shoulder changes visibly as the head of the humerus drops forwards and downwards.
-The nerve structures that are nearby may be stretched through the injury, and for that reason the shoulder joint should be put back into place quickly.
-Dislocation of the shoulder joint causes different kinds of injuries in different age groups.
-With young people, the cartilage ring bordering the joint cavity often becomes detached and this may lead to looseness of the joint and repeated dislocations.
-Without surgery, the risk of new dislocations is about 70% in the case of young people who actively practise sports.
-Often fractures on the edge of the joint cavity and cartilage damage are also found.
-In such cases the line of treatment is solved on a case-by-case basis, deciding between surgery and rehabilitation.
+Dislocation of the shoulder joint most commonly occurs when falling on an outstretched upper limb.
+The shape of the shoulder changes visibly as the humerus falls forward and down.
+Nearby nerve structures can be stretched with the injury, and therefore the shoulder joint should be put back in place quickly.
+Dislocation of the shoulder joint causes different injuries in different age groups.
+In young people, the cartilage ring that lines the socket often comes off, and this can lead to looseness of the joint and repeated dislocations.
+Without surgery, the risk of re-dislocation is approximately 70% in young people who are actively involved in sports.
+Fractures on the edge of the socket and cartilage damage are also often found.
+In these cases, the treatment line is decided on a case-by-case basis between surgery and rehabilitation.

-Immediate treatment is to set the shoulder back in place by hanging or manipulating it.
-X-ray imaging is often necessary to exclude the possibility of fractures.
-After this, the upper limb is kept in a sling against the body for 1-2 weeks.
-At about three weeks, motion exercises can be begun but external rotation should still be avoided for six weeks so that the damaged joint capsule can recover undisturbed.
-At the check-up visit around week 6, the paths of motion and possible looseness can be tested.
-MRI scanning is irreplaceable in indicating structural damage.
-If the shoulder joint is left loose and symptomatic, arthroscopic surgery comes into consideration, in which the detached cartilage ring is fixed in place with suture anchors.
+Immediate treatment is to immobilize the shoulder by hanging or manipulating it.
+X-rays are often necessary to rule out fractures.
+After this, the upper limb is kept in a sling along the body for 1-2 weeks.
+After about three weeks, exercise can be started, but external rotation should be avoided for 6 weeks to allow the damaged joint capsule to recover.
+At a follow-up visit after about 6 weeks, the range of motion and possible looseness can be tested.
+Magnetic resonance imaging is invaluable in identifying structural damage.
+If the shoulder joint remains loose and symptomatic, endoscopic surgery is considered, in which the detached cartilage ring is fixed in place using wire anchors.

-To ensure attachment, the upper limb is kept in a sling for three weeks.
-After this, physiotherapeutic rehabilitation to restore the range of motions begins.
-Stitches do not have to be removed because the small arthroscopy incisions can be closed with dissolvable stitches.
-There is a check-up visit at the surgery four weeks after the operation.
-The period of sick leave depends largely on the profession and on how much inconvenience the sling causes.
+To ensure fixation, the upper limb is kept in a sling for 3 weeks.
+After this, physiotherapy-guided rehabilitation begins to restore range of motion.
+Suture removal is not necessary, as small endoscopic openings can be closed with dissolvable sutures.
+A follow-up visit to the office is held 4 weeks after surgery.
+The sick leave period depends on the profession and the inconvenience caused by the sling.
 It is possible to return to office work three weeks after surgery.
-In total, rehabilitation from this operation takes about three months, after which the patient can return to sports pursuits step by step.
-In terms of older patients, dislocation almost always leads to tearing of the rotator cuff, which is often left unnoticed in the initial stage.
-For that reason, a monitoring visit to the surgery is necessary to ensure rehabilitation and, if needed, to plan follow-up examinations.
+The overall recovery from this surgery takes about 3 months, after which the patient can gradually return to sports.
+In older patients, dislocation almost always leads to a rotator cuff tear, which often goes unnoticed in the early stages.
+Therefore, a follow-up visit to the office after the injury is necessary to ensure rehabilitation and, if necessary, to schedule further examinations.

 Injuries to the head of the clavicle typically result from falling on one’s side with the elbow stretched out.
 The injury is common in ice hockey in side tackles, in combat sports and, for example, when falling while cycling.
 A symptom of mild-degree injuries is that the joint capsule is swollen and sore in movement from a week to two weeks.
 The pain in these injuries is localised on top of the shoulder where this joint is.
 If the energy of the injury is great, the head of the clavicle may rise completely out of the joint, in which case the ligaments that support the joint also tear.
 In these so-called fourth-degree tears, the head of the clavicle becomes free to move backwards and forwards as well in connection with the movements of the arm, often causing significant pain symptoms.